-A work environment comprises of both bosses and leaders.
+A work environment comprises both bosses and leaders.
 These roles are not limited to the head of the company alone.
 You might be having a great leader sitting right next to your table.
 That co-worker who is always eager to lend a hand or a stapler to you at work.
 Being a boss or a leader is a personality trait and not only a position in the corporate sector.

-These days we get to know many bosses at our work environments who are merely robotic and impersonal human beings who are limited to their offices.
+These days we get to know many bosses in our work environments who are merely robotic and impersonal human beings who are limited to their offices.
 They have their designated parking lots and don't have any interest in engaging with their co-workers.

 On the other hand, there might be your co-workers or head of a company that goes with engaging in the personal lives of employees.
 They interact openly and also show vulnerability.
 There is a list of traits that set apart both a boss and a leader.